1. It’s located in Midtown Manhattan in New York

 Part of the deal was to construct a subway station in the area and to rename the square to “Times Square,” a name it was officially given on April 8, 1904.

 Just 3 weeks later, the first of the numerous electrified billboards that would follow it was installed as well!

 5. The New York Times moved out of One Times Square after just 9 years

-Perhaps one of the most remarkable facts about Times Square is that even though it as named as such, the New York Times didn’t stay for too long in the building they occupied since 1904.
+Perhaps one of the most remarkable facts about Times Square is that even though it was named as such, the New York Times didn’t stay for too long in the building they occupied since 1904.

 Less than a decade later, they already moved to another block just west of the square.
-In 1963, they ended up selling the building to the Allied Corporation and it was renamed to the “Allied Chemical Building.”
+In 1963, they ended up selling the building to the Allied Corporation and it was renamed the “Allied Chemical Building.”

 We definitely prefer its current name, as right now it’s called “One Times Square.”

 6. Times Square is not actually a square

 If you call it a square, then it should have the shape of a square, right?
 Well, Times Square isn’t shaped like a square at all and more or less resembles the shape of a bow tie.

 This means there are 2 triangles on the north and south end of the area.
 In the middle, there’s an intersection of 7nd Avenue and Broadway.